OneSpan/esl.sdk.java/README.md

 esl.sdk.java
 ============

-A SDK for integration with e-signlive
+A SDK for integration with e-signlive.